-- 1. The Gaterotor should be aligned so that a tooth in the rotor is perpendicular to the Main Axis as shown in Figure 5-30.
+- The Gaterotor should be aligned so that a tooth in the rotor is perpendicular to the Main Axis as shown in Figure 5-30.
 The tooth should be in the center axis of the housing. - 2.
 A dial indicator with magnetic base can be used (Vilter part numbers 9994ARE or 9994ARJ for the dial indicator, and 9994ARD for the magnetic base).
 See Figure 5-31 for location. - 3.
 Place the Dial Indicator as square as possible on the Gaterotor tooth as shown on Figure 5-32.

-Inside Tooth is Perpendicular to the Rotor Figure 5-30.
+Figure 5-30.
 Alignment of Gaterotor